Visit Balneario Punta Salinas Blue Flag Beach in Toa Baja

 Balneario Punta Salinas, in Toa Baja, is one of those beaches.
 Located on the north coast, not too far from San Juan, Balneario Punta Salinas is popular with the locals, but it does offer the facilities that you need.
 It is situated on an islet — one protected side for swimming, and the other side has rough water but with great views of Old San Juan.

 Balneario Punta Salinas is a large beach located on the west side of the islet.
-This large cresent cove beach usually has calm water.
-Inside this cresent is the Blue Flag Beach area, which has a large roped-off swimming area with life guards.
+This large crescent cove beach usually has calm water.
+Inside this crescent is the swimming area, which has life guards.
+The beach did not recieve the award for 2018/19, but it sometimes gets the Blue Flag Beach award.

 Outside the Blue Flag area you can enjoy kayaking and other water fun, like fishing.
-The water quality is tested in the blue Flag area and there is a display with lots of information about the area.
+The water quality is tested and there is a display with lots of information about the area.
 This is a manatee area and a sea turtle nesting site, so keep your eyes open and you might get a lucky wildlife sighting.

 To the south end, it is forested and to the north end, there are some rocks and a nice "island" that helps block the rough Atlantic waves.
 There are picnic pavilions of different sizes for rent.